mame82/P4wnP1-Wiki/docs/Contributing-Subfolder/Other-Ways-to-Contribute.md

 There are several things that need to be done:
 * Proofreading of the entire Wiki for grammatical/informational errors.
 We are just humans like you. ;-)
 * Since this list isn't the central ToDo list, you will find up-to-date Wiki todo list [here](../ToDo.md).
+* A logo/icon for P4wnP1.
+The currently proposed logos can be found [here](Logo-Suggestions.md).

 ## Styleguide
 This repo uses the default github-webinterface characters for styling